Jestersly/Trade_Tool_Treasury/README.md

     - Connects to Kraken's WebSocket API to listen for trade data for selected symbols.

 15. **`bitfinex_trade_stream(uri)`**:
-    - Connects to Bitfinex's WebSocket API to listen for trade data and processes it.
+    - Connects to Bitfinex's WebSocket API to listen for trade data and process it.

 16. **`select_symbols()`**:
     - Allows the user to select which cryptocurrency symbols to monitor.

 17. **`main()`**:
-    - Main function that coordinates symbol selection, threshold setting, and the initialization of WebSocket streams for data collection.
+    - The main function that coordinates symbol selection, threshold setting, and the initialization of WebSocket streams for data collection.
 It also manages the real-time display of trade and liquidation data using the `Live` component.

 ---------------------------------------------------------------------------------

-# **Liq's & Trades🛤️    |⭐⭐⭐⭐|**
+# **Trade Trail🛤️    |⭐⭐⭐|**

-This Code provides a Stream for every specified symbol in wich trades and liquidations are displayed, if they reach the specified threshold.
-These trades and liquidations will be saved in an excel file and calculated for more in depth comparison and a better market data interpretation
+This Code provides a Stream for every specified symbol in which trades and liquidations are displayed if they reach the specified threshold.
+These trades and liquidations will be saved in an Excel file and calculated for more in-depth comparison and better market data interpretation

 ###  **Trade Magnitudes**